folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Silent murderer, what's your body count?
 Who your sponsorship?***
   -"Worldwide Steppers"

-* "Corporate guys" may thus be complicit with those who "parade in gluttony without givin' truth to the youth" and for whom "the graveyard is company".
+* "Corporate guys" may thus be complicit with those who "parade in gluttony without givin' truth to the youth" and for whom "the graveyard is company."

 {{< /details >}}